 With the necessary insights handled, you can now enter the formal preparation phase.
 Here you plan the specific presentation in accordance with your actual audience and set up the technical solution.
 The first step in this phase is therefore to set up a local environment of Enonic or to use an Enonic cloud trial.

 Next, you must decide which apps from the Enonic Market you should use for the demo.
 For instance, a headless demo would benefit from the Headless Movie Database app, while a more traditional website could be demonstrated with the Superhero Blog.
 A web app demo should first and foremost include developers, and could make use of the My first web app tutorial.

-Continue the preparation by customizing your demo and to ensure that everything has been done and is in the right place, so to speak.
-Consider finding images and dummy text directly relevant for the customer, for instance financial services examples when the prospective customer is a banking or insurance institution.
+Continue the preparation by customizing your demo and ensuring that everything has been done and is in the right place.
+Consider finding images and dummy text directly relevant for the customer, for instance financial services examples if the prospective customer is a banking or insurance institution.
 And remember: the larger the bid, the more customization.

 Finally, test everything beforehand, and rehearse the script, presentation, and actual demonstration.

 When performing the actual demonstration of the Enonic platform, you should first set up and present a clear agenda for the customer.
 Make sure to include introductions to each section, so the customer will know what you are trying to accomplish.